 Get acquainted with your hike leader, driver, and hike companions.
 They will be glad to share their knowledge about geology, plants, animal life, and cultural history.
 New Mexico backcountry has so much to offer, and going out with a group is one of the best ways to enjoy it.

 Beginning Hiking is a great option for beginners.
 These half-day outings introduce you to everything a new hiker needs to know.
-Two eight-week sessions run in the spring, April/May, and the fall, September/October, through Palo Duro Sports & Fitness Center, 3351 Monroe NE, (505) 880-2800.
+One eight-week session runs in the spring, April/May through Palo Duro Sports & Fitness Center, 3351 Monroe NE, (505) 880-2800.

 Learn More: Please click here (or click on the menu tab Responsibilities -> Hikers) to get more details about do's and don'ts on the trail, and a thorough preparation for a successful hike.